Former Treasury Secretary Larry Summers says it's 'more likely than not' US will enter recession - NewsBreak

 Elon Musk's unsolicited idea for Taiwan welcomed by Beijing, slammed in Taipei

-CNN — As tensions between China and Taiwan simmer at their highest point in decades, officials in both places have clashed in recent days over an unsolicited idea from billionaire Elon Musk.
-The world's richest man suggested in an interview that hostilities between the two could be resolved if...
+As tensions between China and Taiwan simmer at their highest point in decades, officials in both places have clashed in recent days over an unsolicited idea from billionaire Elon Musk.
+The world's richest man suggested in an interview that hostilities between the two could be resolved if Taipei handed some...

 The Bank of England is still trying to put out the fire Liz Truss started